5 Brain Twisters for Expert Agile BAs

 the right, we value the items on the left more.

-When we look at the manifesto, we are very clear that the project team needs to deliver features of value to the stakeholders as soon as practically possible.
+When we look at the manifesto, we are very clear that the project team needs to deliver value features to the stakeholders as soon as possible.
 Obviously, as business analysts, we also need to mend our way of working to ensure that we deliver critical requirements to our team in an iterative model.

-I remember some of my old projects, that I worked about 25 years back, we would spend considerable time and effort in trying to elaborate all requirements in the requirements phase of the project.
-That's a clear NO in Agile environment.
+I remember some of the old projects that I worked on about 25 years back; we would spend considerable time and effort trying to elaborate on all requirements in the requirements phase of the project.
+That's a clear NO in an Agile environment.

-What we need to do is to just enumerate the features or requirements that we wish to have in the product and then prioritize them over different releases and iterations.
-We only need to work on the high priority features and requirements which are of maximum value to the stakeholders.
+What we need to do is enumerate the features or requirements that we wish to have in the product and then prioritize them over different releases and iterations.
+We only need to work on the high-priority features and requirements, which are of maximum value to the stakeholders.
 This means we also need to continuously work with her project themes to work on requirements that the team would work on in subsequent iterations.

-I am still not very clear how agile world would like to handle few things in business analysis.
-5 key questions those trouble me are:
+I am still unclear how the agile world would like to handle few things in business analysis.
+5 key questions that trouble me are:

 Twister #1 Do we need business analysts in agile projects?

 What has been your experience in this regard?
-Did you truly have projects where there was no person playing the role of BA?
+Did you genuinely have projects where no person was playing the role of BA?
 Could the product owner be the BA for the project team?

 Twister #2 Can requirements be part of the same sprint?

-In tons and tons of agile literature, we all have been told that during a sprint, the team completes requirements, design, development, testing, and deployment.
-Other than deployment, rest all are mandatory.
+In tons and tons of agile literature, we all have been told that the team completes requirements, design, development, testing, and deployment during a sprint.
+Other than deployment, the rest all are mandatory.

 Looks so picture perfect.
 But does it happen in real projects?

-To me, I have worked on projects which are following sprint-based approach but we do not work on requirements in the same sprint.
-Same case when I talk to my fellow requirements engineers/business analysts from other companies.
-It is indeed a near impossible task to complete requirements in the current sprint.
+I have worked on projects that follow a sprint-based approach, but we do not work on requirements in the same sprint.
+It is the same case when I talk to my fellow requirements engineers/business analysts from other companies.
+It is indeed a near-impossible task to complete requirements in the current sprint.

-The reason is profoundly simple: Design, development, coding, testing, and deployment is under the team’s control, requirements are not.
+The reason is profoundly simple: Design, development, coding, testing, and deployment are under the team's control, requirements are not.

 Requirements need much more deliberation with stakeholders.
-Many often stakeholders themselves may not be clear about the requirements themselves.
-Trying to complete requirements in 2 to 4 weeks’ time, even for small features cannot be done in a multi-stakeholder scenario.
+Many often, stakeholders themselves may not be clear about the requirements themselves.
+Even for small features, completing requirements in 2 to 4 weeks cannot be done in a multi-stakeholder scenario.

 Let me know your thoughts on this.

 Should business analysts prepare for detailed documentation for a feature or a UI in agile projects?.
-Does it make sense for the business analyst to spend some time in providing clarity on this before passing it into the development team?
-In my personal opinion, there are requirements which are pretty much knowable by the business analyst prior hand and requirements which are difficult to know up-front.
-It makes sense to spend some effort to elaborate requirements which are knowable and not spend much effort on requirements which are hard to know up-front.
+Does it make sense for the business analyst to spend some time providing clarity on this before passing it to the development team?
+In my opinion, some requirements are pretty much knowable by the business analyst prior hand and requirements that are difficult to know up-front.
+It makes sense to spend some effort to elaborate knowable requirements and not spend much effort on requirements that are hard to know up-front.